ShameerSheikh/LendingClubCaseStudy/README.md

 # Contributors:
 Shameer Sheik and Avi Singh

-# Developed as part of the Exloratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.
+# Developed as part of the Exploratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.